 A style for an illustrator is like a voice for a singer.
-Ideally, you want your illustration style to be unique, commercial and recognisable.
+Ideally, you want your illustration style to be unique and commercial.
 Nurturing one’s style is an illustrator’s life’s work.
-For some, finding their own style comes easily while others are forever searching for “the one”.
+A consistent style is what makes an illustrator stand out and takes her career to the next level.
+So how do you go about developing that crystal clear style?

 Reaching that golden balance of consistent yet lively work is the goal here.
 It took me years of studying, freelancing, getting a book published, and constantly creating artwork daily to start seeing certain glimpses of a recognisable style.
 The truth is, I am very excited to try new ways of creating artwork and settling on just one thing is rather difficult for me.
 I struggled with this for many years until eventually I realized that working in a variety of ways is not a hindrance for an illustrator, and can even be a blessing.

 A style is a deeply personal thing.
 It is easy to get swayed by other people’s opinions, by a tutor at the art college or by the next big trend.
 The only person, however, who can decide what your style should be is YOU.
-It’s like having an inner compass which is always pointing to your unique voice — you can explore different directions as long as you are always pointing towards your inner goal.
+It’s like having an inner compass which is always pointing to your unique voice — you can explore different directions as long as you are always pointing towards your inner truth.
 And the opinions that should matter to you (if any) are the opinions of your client and target audience.
 So even if your friend, or your partner, or your mother is not keen on your work, it is absolutely irrelevant.
-Plus they are being mean 😃.

 2. Experiment responsibly.